-Aging bark is a slow and controlled form of composting in which only the outer layer of the bark particle is modified chemically via natural micro-biological break down.
+Aging bark is a slow and controlled form of processing in which only the outer layer of the bark nugget is modified via natural micro-biological break down.
 No additives are applied to the material however strict moisture and temperature control is used to encourage the aging process.
-Toxins are still removed during the process as these are easily leached from the bark particle; however the inner portion of an aged bark particle retains its hard physical structure allowing slow degeneration with the pot.
+Surface toxins are still removed during the process as these are easily leached from the bark particle; however the inner portion of an aged bark particle retains its hard physical structure resulting in exceptional pot life.

 Breaking down only the exterior of the bark particle creates the capacity for bark to absorb and hold water and nutrients for the plant while maintaining a solid structure.
 Under controlled processing, a stable substrate such as this can be produced in just several weeks.
 As Pinus Radiata contains a high amount of lignin nitrogen, drawdown is reduced and does not become a problem after aging.

-Compare this to composting, where the objective is to break down the chemical and physical structure throughout the majority of the particle.
-This is done by adding a nitrogen source which artificially encourages micro-organisms to break down the substrate.
-This includes the removal of toxins and the break down of stronger celluloses compounds which are commonly found in bark.
+Aging is distinctly different from composting, where the objective is to break down the chemical and physical structure throughout the majority of the particle.
+Composting involves adding a nitrogen source which encourages micro-organisms to thoroughly break down the substrate.

 The process used to create Orchiata is made up of 11 main steps.
 These steps are proprietary to Besgrow as the combined history, experience and technical information collected over the last 20 years has allowed them to refine the process.